prophets-of-tron/into-the-woods/README.md

 # Into the Woods
 > A game about choosing the wilderness over your office job

 You reach your third decade working in your office job, and you can't do it anymore.
-So, you leave everyone and everything you know and go into the wilderness...
+So, you leave everything and everyone you know and enter the wilderness...

 <!--![](header.png)-->